Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 > What happens when suffering becomes institutional revenue?

 What happens when organizations depend financially on problems continuing?
 What happens when grants reward scale rather than resolution?
 What happens when bureaucracies quietly become dependent upon crisis?

 This is not accusation.

 It is systems thinking.

-Because every institution - government, nonprofit, corporation, church, university, NGO - develops survival instincts.
+Every institution — government, nonprofit, corporation, church, university, NGO — develops survival instincts.

 And survival instincts distort priorities.